-We expect that the services provided by our Safety-Kleen segment will continue to be significantly impacted by less automotive related travel and any ongoing customer shutdowns reducing demand for Safety-Kleen core services and products.
-We have observed declining demand in the primary sectors impacting this business including the overall automotive sector, as consumer activity decelerated across the United States and Canada.
+We expect that the services provided by our Safety-Kleen segment will continue to be impacted by less automotive related travel and any ongoing customer shutdowns reducing demand for Safety-Kleen core services and products.
+We have observed declining demand in the primary sectors impacting this business including the overall automotive sector, as consumer activity lags historical levels across the United States and Canada.
 Lower oil related demand and price declines in the global oil market, exacerbated by COVID-19 impacts, are also expected to reduce revenues generated by the business in 2020.
 In order to respond to the impact on the Safety-Kleen business and in particular the reduced availability of used motor oils which are utilized as feedstock in our re-refining processes and reduced demand for base and blended oil products, in April 2020, we temporarily shuttered nearly half of the total production capacity of our oil re-refineries.
-However, in July 2020, in response to more positive trends in oil demand, certain facilities were brought back online, increasing the current production to approximately 70% of total production capacity.
+In response to more positive trends in oil demand, certain facilities were brought back online, increasing available production to approximately 90% of the total production capacity by the end of the third quarter of 2020.

 The Company considered the impact of COVID-19 on the assumptions and estimates used in the preparation of the financial statements and did not identify any significant changes in estimates.
 Specifically, management concluded that there had not been any triggering events requiring further assessment of asset impairments.
 Management also assessed the extent to which the current macroeconomic events brought about by COVID-19 and significant declines in oil demand may have impacted the valuation of expected credit losses on accounts receivable and certain inventory items or resulted in modifications to any significant contracts.
-Ultimately the results of these assessments did not have a material impact on the Company's results as of June 30, 2020.
+Ultimately the results of these assessments did not have a material impact on the Company's results as of September 30, 2020.

-In regards to liquidity and capital resources, as of June 30, 2020, the Company had \$506.7 million in cash and marketable securities and \$135.3 million of remaining borrowing availability under the revolving credit facility.
-On July 28, 2020, the Company repaid the remaining \$75.0 million outstanding balance on the revolving credit facility.
+In regards to liquidity and capital resources, as of September 30, 2020, the Company had \$532.3 million in cash and marketable securities and \$249.1 million of borrowing availability under the revolving credit facility.
 Other than \$7.5 million of annual payments on the Company's secured senior term loans, there are no debt maturities until June 2024, when those term loans are due.
-To maintain a strong liquidity position through 2020 and beyond, the Company is actively considering, planning and executing cost reduction initiatives, significantly reducing 2020 capital expenditures from previously forecasted amounts and considering all aspects of eligible government programs.
+To maintain a strong liquidity position through 2020 and beyond, the Company remains active in executing cost reduction initiatives, significantly reduced 2020 capital expenditures from originally forecasted amounts and continues to consider all aspects of eligible government programs.